Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Fire Weather

-(8 reviews) - Description
+(3594 ratings) - Description

 - S-290 Unit 1: The Fire Environment examines the components of the fire environment triangle and how each affects fire behavior.
 As part of this topic, heat transfer mechanisms and firebrand transport and the contribution to fire behavior are included.
 Basic fire terminology is introduced and will be used throughout the course.
 Later units in the S-290 course will build upon material introduced in this module.